 Chemical manufacturers have a variety of options to bring their digital transformation aspirations to life.
 In most cases, it’s best to combine multiple technologies, and some deployments even depend on it.
 The following is a list of some of the technologies being used in chemical manufacturing and other industrial environments.

-Simulation Software: Although less robust than digital twins, simulation software still helps optimize production because it allows for the testing of both individual assets and the entire production system.
+- Simulation Software: Although less robust than digital twins, real-time simulation software still helps optimize production because it allows for the testing of both individual assets and the entire production system.
 Simulation software also shows its worth in employee training as cause and effect relationships can be taught without real ramifications.
+Moreover, as referenced in our 2023 technology trends whitepaper, running simulations enables manufacturers to conduct "what-if" scenarios, which improves operational and energy efficiency.

 Chemical Industry Challenge #1 That Technology Can Solve: Operational Inefficiency